 While you can manage tasks directly from the timeline, Toggl Plan also comes with a boards view.
 You can customize the board based on your workflow.

 And, your team members can simply drag and drop tasks from to-do to done.

 With Toggl Plan, you can keep all your project information in one place.

 You can add all the task details in one place with a rich text task description, task checklist, and file attachments.
 Task assignment is easy and you can make multiple team members responsible for a task.

 Also, tasks can be assigned to multiple team members.
 Team members can then discuss and collaborate on the task by adding comments.

-- Toggl Plan is free for teams with up to five members and includes unlimited tasks and projects.
+- Toggl Plan is free for solo users and includes unlimited tasks and projects.

-- The premium plan starts at $9 per user, per month and offers additional features like the annual view, custom colors, and multi-assign task.
+- The team plans starts at $8 per user, per month, paid annually.
+You also get additional features like the annual view, custom colors, and multi-assign tasks.

-Trello is a kanban-based collaboration and project and task management tool.
+Trello is a kanban-based project and task management tool.
 Known for its simplicity, Trello is to manage individual goals as well as team projects.

 - Users can add subtasks, due date, attach files, include task description, leave comments, and assign it to multiple users.